Glaucoma Treatment Market Size and Share

 Glaucoma Treatment Market Analysis by Mordor Intelligence

-The glaucoma treatment market size stood at USD 6.69 billion in 2025 and is projected to reach USD 8.38 billion by 2030, registering a 4.61% CAGR over the forecast period.
+The glaucoma treatment market was valued at USD 6.69 billion in 2025 and estimated to grow from USD 6.98 billion in 2026 to reach USD 8.62 billion by 2031, at a CAGR of 4.32% during the forecast period (2026-2031).
 The market is expanding because the aged share of the world’s population is rising rapidly, while earlier and more accurate diagnosis is becoming routine in both developed and emerging health systems.
 Selective laser trabeculoplasty (SLT) is shifting first-line practice patterns, and sustained-release implants are transforming adherence economics.
 Meanwhile, artificial-intelligence (AI) screening networks, minimally invasive glaucoma surgery (MIGS) devices and pharmacogenetic tools are creating additional adoption curves that reinforce demand for both procedural and pharmaceutical solutions.

 Key Report Takeaways